4paradigm/OpenMLDB/README.md

 3. **Is OpenMLDB a feature store?**

    OpenMLDB is more than a feature store to provide features for ML applications.
-OpenMLDB is capable of producing real-time features efficiently in a few milliseconds.
+OpenMLDB is capable of producing real-time features in a few milliseconds.
 Nowadays, most feature stores in the market serve online features by syncing features pre-computed at offline.
-But they are unable to produce low latency real-time feature.
-By comparison, OpenMLDB is taking advantage of its online SQL engine, to efficiently produce real-time features.
+But they are unable to produce low latency real-time features.
+By comparison, OpenMLDB is taking advantage of its optimized online SQL engine, to efficiently produce real-time features in a few milliseconds.

 4. **Why does OpenMLDB choose SQL to define and manage features?**